Queuni/Match3-Core/README.md

 - Remove the experimental feature that didn't make it into the release

 - Refactor config loading into a separate module for better testability

+- Correct the docstring to match the actual behavior of the function